frostney/my-tech-stack/README.md

 ### Stuff I'm keeping my eye on
 * Gitlab + Gitlab CI (I have used Gitlab at a company before and I found it most pleasant to work with, but I can't see myself switching to Gitlab just yet.
 Github is just too convenient at the moment.
 I'm really interested to see how the CI integration will progress and the Mattermost integration may be promising)
 * Tutum.co
-* `async`-`await`: I haven't had a chance to use it in a production environment yet, but I do want to
+* `async`-`await`: I haven't had a chance to use it in a production environment yet, but I really want to